KnowledgeBoat Logo

 (b) The two uses of diamond are:

-- Impure diamond is used to cut and drill rocks, glass or other diamonds.
+2. Impure diamond (black diamond) is used for cutting and drilling rocks, glass or other diamonds due to its hard nature.

 Write three differences between graphite and diamond.